porrige51122/Pond/README.md

    * Move your mouse across the water and leave little waves.

 Planned features:
+ * 🌙 Day Night Cycle 🌙
+   * Canvas background colours change over time to show the passing of time is not a bad thing
+ * ☔ Weather ☔
+   * Rain drops to show that rain isn't just for ruining your day but for clearing your mind after a stressfull day
  * 🍖 Food 🍖
    * The ability to drop bits of bread and feed the little fish
  * 🔞 Age 🔞